 Post Event work

 Usually events require further actions to be completed in response to the panel’s conditions and standard requirements.
 To check that these action s have been completed a conditions meeting will be held.
 A date and time for this meeting will be agreed at the event.
-Papers are submitted to the Academic Services Officer (AQA) prior to the meeting, after approval by the Associate Dean of School (AQA).
+Papers are submitted to the Academic Services Officer (AQ) prior to the meeting, after approval by the Associate Dean of School (ESS).

-All conditions meetings are chaired by the Associate Director of Academic Quality Assurance and clerked by the relevant Senior/Academic Services Officer (AQA).
+All conditions meetings are chaired by the Associate Director of Academic Quality and clerked by the relevant Senior/Academic Services Officer (AQ).
 Attendance normally includes the Chair of the validation event, the Programme Development Lead and any other relevant person(s) such as the Collaborative Partnership Leader and/or a representative from a partner institution (if applicable).
 Typically the External Panel Member(s) and Student Panel Member will not attend the conditions meeting but may review and provide feedback on the conditions documents.

 Final documents